 Although it’s not very flexible in terms of elements and blocks, Mailchimp allows users to create nice responsive emails.

 Mailchimp mainly targets small and medium businesses that want to grow.
-You can either select a precoded email template or create an email template from scratch, however, in the free version it is no longer possible to import your own HTML.
+You can either select a precoded email template or create an email template from scratch.
+There are plenty of cases when a custom email template is best, but in the free version of MailChimp it is no longer possible to import your own HTML.

 It is best as an alternative if you have basic requirements and are looking for an easy and fast way to create a simple template, without thinking too much about integration and compatibility features.